EpicEric/yazip-motivation/README.md

 - YAZip automatically eliminates redundancy from both keys and values, which is a common occurrence in a single API call that returns multiple objects in a list.
 - Like YAML, YAZip lets you include several documents in a single file.
 Unfortunately, anchors are not shared between documents, which means no interdocument compression (without some other protocol for using a single document instead).
 - Protobuf uses a message descriptor, which is shared between the server and the client, to properly encode data; while YAZip is schemaless.
-- Protobuf requires a specific library and code to encode/decode, while YAZip can be read by any YAML 1.2 library, which is already implemented as a library in basically all popular programming languages.
+- MessagePack and Protobuf require a specific library and code to decode, while YAZip can be read by any YAML 1.2 library, which is already implemented as a library in basically all popular programming languages.
-- Unlike Protobuf, YAZip can be read directly by a human person (albeit with some difficulty).
+- Unlike MessagePack and Protobuf, YAZip can be read directly by a human person (albeit with some difficulty).

 These features make YAZip an interesting choice for: